jgerona/employee-manager/README.md

 # employee-manager

+## Description
-A command line application which manages a list of employees through the use of JavaScript, Node.js and SQL
+A command line application which manages a database of employees through the use of JavaScript, Node.js and SQL

+## Assets
+Here is a link to the Github Repository [link](https://github.com/jgerona/employee-manager)

+Here is a link to the video showing its usage [link](https://drive.google.com/file/d/1tj5QVTpiqAOBF53n0yB9N1iB6LMdXhlc/view)